 - Oppose government efforts to mandate “one-size-fits-all” employee benefits.
-Employers, not government, are in the best position to make these decisions.

 - Support private sector right-to-work legislation in New Hampshire.

-- Oppose rulemaking or legislative proposals that favor organized labor interests over those of business.
+- Oppose rule-making or legislative proposals that favor organized labor interests over those of business.

 - Oppose new or expanded health insurance mandates.